August 30, 2013

 Well, if an all-knowing God already knows what you would feel the need to pray for beforehand, what is the need for prayer at all?
-If it is simply to make make-believe God “happy” and pleased with the level of attention and begging He is receiving, what a hoot!
+If it is simply to make make-believe God “punch-happy” and pleased with the level of attention and begging He is receiving, what a hoot!
 Does it make imaginary God unhappy to deny prayer requests too?

 Havoc-Wreaking God and Misfortune

 Look at the number of Christians throughout man’s history that have actually been killed in church or during a religious service of one type or another; killed while praising, adoring, and thanking Almighty God in worship!!
-Now what on earth did thankful prayer achieve for those Christians?
+Now what on earth did thankful prayer achieve for those Christians?!

 * A recent event reported (here).

-What a bizarre form of “gratitude” God Almighty chooses to display to the faithful!
+What a bizarre form of “gratitude” God Almighty chooses to display to the faithful!!

-So what do the grieving survivors, friends, family members, and fellow worshippers do after church-related deaths?
+So what do the grieving survivors, friends, family members, and fellow worshipers do after church-related deaths?
 Why, they gather together and pray to make-believe God all the more fervently!
 Now how bizarre is that!!
 It was their own “loving” God calling the victims “home,” so we are told, by murdering them!
 So what is further prayer supposed to accomplish?